In this talk, psychologist and former Attensi Creative Director Gaute Godager explores:

 These 700 employees racked up over 248,000 playthroughs within six months.
 What’s more, the metrics revealed that a majority of these playthroughs took place outside of working hours.

 Why?
-Because the content was presented using a gamifed simulation, to engage the procedural memory, and promote a little healthy competition between staff.
+Because the content was presented using a gamified simulation, to engage the procedural memory, and promote a little healthy competition between staff.

 It’s these principles that underpin all of our gamified simulation training solutions whatever their application, from training management to frontline retail staff.